-Materials and Methods: Electronic searches were undertaken for this systematic review.
+Materials and methods: Electronic searches were undertaken for this systematic review.
 Screening and quality assessment, using a modified Anatomical Quality Assessment (AQUA) tool, were performed by two independent examiners.
 A quality effects model was used to determine the pooled mean estimates and 95% confidence intervals for volume and mCSA measurements.
 Volume data were categorised into three broad groups, according to their defined limits.

-Results: A total of 116 articles met the inclusion/exclusion criteria and 43 were included for meta-analysis.
-Estimated weighted means for three volumes based on anatomical limits were 8,156.42, 11,075.79, and 14,208.08 mm3, respectively.
-The mean estimate for mCSA was 118.92 mm2.
+Results: A total of 116 articles met the inclusion/exclusion criteria and 13 were included for meta-analysis.
+Estimated weighted means for two volumes based on anatomical limits were 12,138 (95%CI 6187,18089) and 6,099 (95%CI -4469,16666) mm3, respectively.
+The mean estimate for mCSA was 144 (95%CI 75,214) mm2.
 There was substantial heterogeneity in all the meta-analyses undertaken.

-Conclusion: This study was the first to describe mean estimates for normal oropharyngeal measurements.
+Conclusion/s: This study was the first to describe mean estimates for normal oropharyngeal measurements.
 However, the heterogeneity of the data suggests that a narrower definition of normal may be required for more precise estimates.
-Further research should examine the effect of excluding data from participants with symptoms such as snoring or facial skeletal patterns such as malocclusion to determine if this narrows the estimate limits.
+Further research is planned to examine the effect of scanning positions, participant age, and sex.